-Throughout France, you see these little self-service bicycle rental systems.
+Throughout France, you’ll see these little self-service bicycle rental systems.
 Nice is no different.
 It’s called Vélo Bleu ( Blue bicycle).

 9. Take A Walk Along the infamous “Promenade Des Anglais.”

 Taking a stroll along the Promenade des Anglais is the epitome of the French Riviera.
-Always bustling with parades passing, people walking, tourists relaxing, people rollerblading, biking, jogging.
-Lot’s of restaurants and things to look at as you walk or skate or cycle.
+Always bustling with parades passing, people walking, tourists relaxing, people rollerblading, biking, and jogging.
+There are lots of restaurants and things to look at as you walk, skate, or cycle.

 10-See Some Art At the “Musée Matisse.”

-Much of World-Renowned French Artist Henri Matisse’s lovely art is housed at the Musee Matisse and located not far from where Matisse used to live.
+Much of World-Renowned French Artist Henri Matisse’s lovely art is housed at the Musee Matisse, located not far from where Matisse used to live.
 This vast museum shows Matisse’s works from earlier, more traditional periods to the end of his career.
 They even have some of his personal effects on display.
 Don’t forget to stop by the gift shop to pick up some prints of his work and souvenirs for folks back home.

 11-Go back in time:

 Old Town or “Vieux Ville” is oozing with atmosphere.
 Take a stroll down its many narrow streets, and you can’t help but get a true sense of Niçoise culture.

 Stop and peruse the many shops to buy typical fruits, yummy cheeses, fresh bread, Provençal wares, wine, clothing and more.
-There is also a labyrinth of restaurants to eat at with fun bars and nightclubs to visit.
-We spend a lot of time discovering new sections of this part of the city that made me feel like a rat in a maze.
+There is also a labyrinth of restaurants to eat at, with fun bars and nightclubs to visit.
+We spent a lot of time discovering new sections of this part of the city, which made me feel like a rat in a maze.

 It returns via the seafront esplanade along the Baie des Anges and Promenade des Anglais.

 13- Eat Gelato

 During the summer season, it can get quite hot.
 I’m talking sweltering hot where you feel like you’re in an oven.
-What better excuse do you have than to try the many types of gelato.
+What better excuse do you have to try the many types of gelato?
 Just remember one scoop is “un boule,” and flavours are called “parfum.”
 Unexpected but good flavours are watermelon and lavender.

 14-Ride The Carrousels